-The Arts Fuse is pioneering arts journalism for the digital age.
+MThe Arts Fuse is pioneering independent arts journalism for the digital age.
 And arts lovers are engaged.

 We’re helping to create a new eco-system for arts journalism, with a small army of 60+ writers, editors, and photographers.
-We celebrated our sixth anniversary in the summer of 2013.
+We celebrated our 11th anniversary in the summer of 2018.

 How do we remain up and running and independent?
-Our business model includes revenue from several sources, including readers (we raised more than $10,000 from our readers over the past 12 months!), grants (we’ve already received grants from Google and Mass Humanities and have additional applications pending), major donations, and underwriting/advertising.
+Our business model draws on revenue from several sources; including support from readers (we raised more than $15,000 from them over the past 12 months!), grants (we’ve already received grants from Mass Cultural Council and Mass Humanities with additional applications pending), major donations, and underwriting/advertising.

-To date, our advertisers have included Ashmont Hill Chamber Music, Boston Ballet, Boston Baroque, Boston Book Festival, Boston Gay Men’s Chorus, Boston University’s College of Fine Arts, Boston Women in Media + Entertainment, Blue Heron Choir, Central Reform Temple, Coro Allegro, Elliot Norton Awards, Emmanuel Music, From the Top, Future of Music Coalition, JP Music Festival, John Coltrane Memorial Concert, Moonbox Productions, New Repertory Theater and the Newport Jazz Festival.
+To date, our advertisers/underwriters have included Ashmont Hill Chamber Music, Boston Ballet, Boston Baroque, Boston Book Festival, Boston Gay Men’s Chorus, Boston University’s College of Fine Arts, Boston Women in Media + Entertainment, Blue Heron Choir, Central Reform Temple, Coro Allegro, Emmanuel Music, From the Top, Future of Music Coalition, JP Music Festival, John Coltrane Memorial Concert, Moonbox Productions, New Repertory Theater, and the Newport Jazz Festival.
 We thank them all for their support!

-Recent data from Quantcast (a web company that aggregates and analyzes data about Internet users to help advertisers know who they are reaching) show that many of our readers are young, affluent, and passionate about the arts and culture.
-These demographics from Quantcast represent US Readers, but also reflect readers in Greater Boston and New England.
+Recent data from Quantcast (a web company that aggregates and analyzes data about Internet users to help advertisers know who they are reaching) indicates that many of our readers are young, affluent, and passionate about the arts and culture.
+These Quantcast demographics represent readers from across America and internationally, though they also reflect readers in Greater Boston and New England.

 The Nitty Gritty — Advertising/underwriting costs per week: $100-$50/banner, $75/medium rectangle, $50/small rectangle.
 If you are interested in committing to a full season or year, we also have discounted rates available.